 It is all amiably slung together, if it never manages to produce much in the way of belly laughs or clever and witty genre asides.
 The cutest gag is where Dracula spots an in-flight film screening of Twilight (2008) and rolls his eyes “This is how we’re portrayed?”
 In terms of treatment of the Famous Monsters, it is neither a witty or endearing classic – like say Mad Monster Party?, Young Frankenstein (1974) or The Monster Squad (1987) – nor one that reduces them to absurd figures – as say Mama Dracula (1980), Transylvania 6-5000 or the team-ups with Mexican wrestlers.

 If anything Hotel Transylvania does bear something in common with the recent ParaNorman (2012) – both are classic monster movies retold for kids where the monsters are safe, cuddly and non-threatening.
 Both films also have a surprise reversal of expectation towards the end where the relationship between human and monster turns out to be the opposite of what we think it is (although ironically the reversal here is exactly the reverse of what it is in ParaNorman).

-Sony Pictures, Adam Sandler, director Genndy Tartakovsky and most of the voice cast returned with two sequels Hotel Transylvania 2 (2015) and Hotel Transylvania 3: Summer Vacation (2018), as well as an animated tv series Hotel Transylvania: The Series (2017- ).
+Sony Pictures, Adam Sandler, director Genndy Tartakovsky and most of the voice cast returned with three sequels Hotel Transylvania 2 (2015), Hotel Transylvania 3: Summer Vacation (2018) and Hotel Transylvania: Transformania (2021), as well as an animated tv series Hotel Transylvania: The Series (2017- ).